 Up to this point, the lesson has focused on effective characteristics (skills and behaviors) for followership and practical advice for being an effective follower.
 This part of the lesson builds on those key concepts to help flight commanders develop a roadmap (action plan) for encouraging effective followership in their subordinates.

-Distribute the eSchool, Followership Action Plan Worksheet (2018) to all participants.
+Distribute the Global College of PME, Followership Action Plan Worksheet to all participants.

 When complete, continue.